-There are many types of certification for organic coffee, each country sets their own requirement as to what warrants organic coffee.
-But, for this blog post, I’ll be sticking with the US quality standards that are overseen by the United States Department of Agriculture (USDA).
+There are many types of certification for organic coffee, each country sets its own requirement as to what warrants organic coffee.
+But, for this blog post, I’ll be sticking with the US quality standards that are overseen by the United States Department of Agriculture (USDA) (2).

 The USDA looks at many factors to determine whether they can give coffee organic certification.
 For instance, the fertilizer used for growing the coffee must be 100% organic.
-Many farms will use coffee pulp, chicken manure and general compost for their coffee growing rather than chemicals.
+Many farms will use the coffee pulp, chicken manure, and general compost for their coffee-growing rather than chemicals.

-Simply put, if the coffee grown has had contact with any type of non-organic fertilizers the USDA will not give the certified organic approval.
-If a coffee is organic, almost 99% of the time they will proudly display clear labeling to let you know the beans are organic.
+Simply put, if the coffee is grown has had contact with any type of non-organic fertilizer the USDA will not give the certified organic approval.
+If coffee is organic, almost 99% of the time they will proudly display clear labeling to let you know the beans are organic.